earlsabal/erwinthebarber/README.md

 # Erwin The Barber

-Website built for a barber displaying his contact info, his skills, his portfolio and links to his social media.
-Information still needs to be added based on the client's request, but the template is already made.
+Website built for a barber displaying information about him, his contact info, his skills, his portfolio and links to his social media.

 ## Top of Home Page